mdebony/BAccMod/README.md

 **The observations should contain the telescope position in order to have the algorithm working.**
 If the information is missing in the DL3, you could either add it or it possible to add it directly to the observation as shown in the example below.
+This snippet of code may require some adaptation depending on the version of gammapy you are using.
 ```python
 from astropy.coordinates import EarthLocation